cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 over such override methods.
 CUE simulates that benefit by guaranteeing that any observed field value holds for the final result.
-If a users makes a false assumption that a concrete value is the last in a chain, CUE will catch an erroneous change to that value and report the conflicting locations.
+If a user makes a false assumption that a concrete (default) value is the last in a chain,
+CUE will catch an erroneous change to that value and report the conflicting locations.